TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/Remote Controlled Powerstrip/4-Socket Smart Powerstrip/README.md

 <img src="images/4-socket-smart-powerstrip-led-smdresistor2_t.png" width="60%" height="60%" />

-> [!TIP
+> [!TIP]
 > I had a left-over reel of 150R SMD resistors and used these with the *LEDs*.
-It is a bit more fiddly bit works well and saves space.
+It is a bit more fiddly but works well and saves space.

 Once you connect the *LED* to the microcontroller, power it on using external power (i.e. a powerbank).
 The LED should show a *red* light.
 If it emits *green*, then switch over the cables (reverse LED polarity).